Captain E. Dominic Darius

 - Stormclad - He has the longest native threat range of any Cygnar heavy and the highest native P+S.

-- Stormwall or Hurricane - Cygnar's two Colossi are both extremely tough and get alot of mileage out of Darius' feat.
+- Hurricane - Cygnar's two Colossi are both extremely tough and get alot of mileage out of Darius' feat.
 The Hurricane has the added bonus of cortex-damage on his fists as well as an arc-node and both help get mileage from Jackhammer.

 - Originally released in Warmachine: Apotheosis (2005)